-Vodacom (Pty) Ltd is one of the largest cellular telephone service providers in Africa.
-From its roots in South Africa, Vodacom has expanded to include cellular telephone networks in Tanzania, Lesotho, and the Democratic Republic of the Congo.
-It currently offers voice and messaging services to over 55 million customers.
+Vodacom (Pty) Ltd. is one of the largest cellular telephone service providers in Africa.
+Vodacom has expanded from its roots in South Africa to include cellular telephone networks in Tanzania, Lesotho, and the Democratic Republic of the Congo (DRC).
+It currently offers voice and messaging services to over 130 million customers.
 Vodacom is owned by Vodafone, the world's second largest mobile phone company (behind China Mobile).

 Prepaid calling cards, the fastest growing cellular option in Africa, are a major Vodacom service.
 If this service is unavailable, much of Africa's cellular capability comes to a halt as subscribers exhaust their cellular minutes.
-Therefore, Vodacom uses HP NonStop server pairs to provide prepaid calling card services via its Prepaid Front End (PPFE).
+Therefore, Vodacom uses HPE NonStop server pairs to provide prepaid calling card services via its Prepaid Front End (PPFE).
 The PPFE, primarily a NonStop OSS application, is used by customers to recharge their accounts.
 If the PPFE fails, subscribers cannot add money to their cellular accounts; if subscribers exhaust their accounts, they no longer have cell phone service.
-To minimize PPFE outages, the HP NonStop server pairs implement the Shadowbase bi-directional Sizzling-Hot-Takeover (SZT) data replication architecture to ensure multisecond recovery times.
+To minimize PPFE outages and to ensure multi-second recovery times, the NonStop server pairs implement HPE Shadowbase bi-directional Sizzling-Hot-Takeover (SZT) data replication to ensure multi-second recovery times

-As within its other geographical areas of service, Vodacom provides a PPFE HP NonStop SZT pair in Tanzania.
-However, in August, 2013, a battery explosion downed Tanzania's production PPFE NonStop server.
-Vodacom was able to switch PPFE operations to its backup system in just a few minutes; however, problems with the Online Charging System/Intelligent Networking (OCS/IN) platform restricted full operational capability of the remote (backup system) until the next day.
+As within its other geographical areas of service, Vodacom provides an HPE NonStop PPFE Shadowbase SZT architecture in Tanzania.
+However, in August 2013, a battery explosion downed Tanzania's production NonStop PPFE server.
+Vodacom was able to switch PPFE operations to its backup system in just a few minutes; however, problems with the OCS/IN platform restricted full operational capability of the remote (backup system) until the next day.
 Even worse, a year later, the backup capabilities for this installation were still being brought back into service.
-This article investigates the causes of the lengthy failure/ recovery cycle as a sober lesson for other mission-critical businesses that are implementing business continuity architectures.
+This case study investigates the causes of the lengthy failure/recovery cycle as a sober lesson for other mission-critical businesses that are implementing business continuity architectures.